babylonlabs-io/networks/bbn-test-5/babylon-validators/README.md

 > **⚡ Note:** This key represents your validator's application layer account
 > and is different from the CometBFT Key for consensus.
 While the CometBFT key
 > is used for consensus-level operations, this key will be for the application-level
->operations such as managing delegations and withdrawing rewards.
+> operations such as managing your validator and withdrawing rewards.

 We will be using [Cosmos SDK](https://docs.cosmos.network/v0.50/user/run-node/keyring) backends for key storage, which offer support for the following